Socio-economic outcome area 5

 Footnote

 1. This dashboard reports against NAPLAN ‘proficiency levels’, which are used for NAPLAN national reporting from 2023.
-The 'national minimum standards' (previously used for NAPLAN reporting) are no longer available.
+The 'national minimum standards' (previously used for NAPLAN reporting) no longer exist.
 Please see the indicator data specifications (available on this page) for more details.

 The Productivity Commission acknowledges the Traditional Owners of Country throughout Australia and their continuing connection to land, waters and community.
 We pay our respects to Aboriginal and Torres Strait Islander Cultures, Country and Elders past and present.